NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Authentication-Plugin.md

 ## Creating a cross platform authentication plugin

-A sample implementation can be found in [MSCredProvider plugin](https://github.com/Microsoft/mscredprovider).
+A sample implementation can be found in [Microsoft Credential Provider plugin](https://github.com/Microsoft/artifacts-credprovider).

 It's very important that the plugins conforms to the security requirements set forth by the NuGet client tools.
 The minimum required version for a plugin to be an authentication plugin is *2.0.0*.